The Scoop on Periodization and Progressive Overload

 training

 Have you ever wondered why exercises are structured the way that they are?
-Trust us when we say, there’s a method to the madness when it comes to rep ranges, intensity, structure, and focus of your training program.
-These changes are not random, but rather variations that our coaches make intentionally to “periodize” your training to ensure the best big-picture results through the concept known as progressive overload.
+There’s a method to the madness when it comes to rep ranges, intensity, structure, and focus of your training program.
+These changes are not random.
+Rather, our coaches use these variations intentionally to “periodize” your training.
+This ensures the best big-picture results through the concept known as progressive overload.

 Progressive overload is the gradual increase of stress placed upon the body during exercise training.
 The technique is recognized as a fundamental principle for success in various forms of strength training programs including fitness training, weight lifting, high-intensity training, and physical therapy programs.

-In simple terms, this occurs when we do the same exercise, but add more weight, reps, time under tension, or speed each week.
-By challenging your body, it will recognize that you need it to be able to do more, so the muscles will break down and build up each week to increase strength and muscle each week as you continue to challenge it.
+Simply, Progressive Overload is when we add weight, reps, time under tension, or speed to an exercise each week.
+By challenging your body, it will recognize that you need it to be able to do more.
+This causes the muscles will break down and build up each week to increase strength and muscle each week as you continue to challenge it.

 Periodization refers to the systematic manipulation of variables of a training program over a period of time which provides a framework for achieving progressive overload.
 Simply put, this is the key to avoiding plateau and ensuring continued strength and muscle gains.